 - I am a commuter student.
 Do I need to attend Orientation?

-1. Is New Student Orientation required for Transfer Students?
+1. Is New Student Orientation required?

 2. If I requested to live on campus, will I receive my residence hall assignment and the name of my roommate(s) before I get to Orientation?

 Yes.
 You will receive your assignment, the names of your roommates, and their contact information on MyCLU Portal in the first few weeks of January.
 You can access this information by going towww.callutheran.edu/myclu.
 Once you log in, housing information is posted on the bottom right.
 If you have any questions regarding your housing assignment, contact Residence Life at Office at 805.493.3220.
 We recommend that you contact your roommates before you arrive to introduce yourself and to talk about who is bringing what.